 Or forget reading, just wander about.
 I saw this beside the fountain in Russell Square, London.
 Everyday magic in the centre of a busy city.

-For me the Egyptian sculpture gallery in the British Museum is a magical and inspiring place.
+The Egyptian sculpture gallery in the British Museum is a magical and place.
 It was here that I discovered ZiyZo dragons

 For those in search of King Arthur.
-He can be found here. http://www.thesilurian.info/
+Here is my once and future King. http://www.thesilurian.info/